-The aspirational goal set by the current Australian Water Safety Council is to reduce drowning in Australia by 50 per cent by 2020.
-In Western Australia the 5-year average rate of drowning back in 1997 was 44.8 pa.
-Fifteen years later the 5-year average rate is now 29.6 drowning pa.
-A rate 66% lower or fifteen fewer Western Australians drowning each year.
-Clear evidence the efforts of the Royal Life Saving Society Western Australia are working.
+The aspirational goal set by the current Australian Water Safety Council We operate by deriving income from service agreements, grants, is to reduce drowning in Australia by 50 per cent by 2020.
+In Western sponsorship, fundraising and surplus funds generated by social enterprise Australia the 5-year average rate of drowning back in 1997 was 44.8 pa. activities.
+Most importantly however, all income is then used to: Fifteen years later the 5-year average rate is now 29.6 drowning pa.
+A rate • Develop and fund community services that require subsidy 66% lower or fifteen fewer Western Australians drowning each year.
+Clear Invest in research and existing service development • evidence the efforts of the Royal Life Saving Society Western Australia are • Develop and maintain the high quality volunteers, staff and workina. infrastructure required to deliver excellent services